 There are so many different options for visiting Japan and this 2 weeks in Japan Itinerary is really flexible adaptable for you.

-This is definitely a Winter plan too.
+This is definitely a plan that is suitable for Winter too.

 Resources for Travel Japan